ZohaWajahat/My-Web-Application/README.md

 # Project Overview

-This project is developed as part of the "Introduction to Information and Communication Technology" course (CL-1000) for Fall 2022.<br/>
+This project is developed as part of the "Introduction to Information and Communication Technology" course (CL-1000) for Fall 2022.<br />
-It involves designing a front-end website using only HTML, CSS, and Bootstrap — without using any CMS (like WordPress, Joomla) or any paid libraries or templates.<br/>
+It involves designing a front-end website using only HTML, CSS, and Bootstrap — without using any CMS (like WordPress, Joomla) or any paid libraries or templates.<br />

-The project consists of five interlinked web pages, based on the theme of a self-designed website (e.g., E-commerce, Educational, Social Media, etc.).<br/>
+The project consists of five interlinked web pages, based on the theme of a self-designed website (e.g., E-commerce, Educational, Social Media, etc.).<br />
 All pages follow a consistent design structure with a common Header (Navigation Bar) and Footer (Contact Information).<br />

 # Objective